brittonlaroche/realm/inventoryDemo/README.md

 realm-cli logout

 ```
+If you get an error: __app already exists with name "Inventory"__ then the replace option did not work as expected.
+Feel free to click on the realm tab and delete the existing inventory application displayed.

 If you named your cluster anything other than the default __"Cluster0"__ then you will need to modify a json document to reflect your cluster name.
 The document is located in your directory here: /realm-master/inventoryDemo/export/backOffice/services/mongodb-atlas/config.json